corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 fun Flow<*>.mockInjectables() = mockInjectables(emptyMap())
 ```

-For a given flow, this function iterates over all dependencies annotated with @CordaInject and mocks an implementation.
+For a given flow, this function iterates over all dependencies annotated with `@CordaInject` and mocks an implementation.
 Optionally, a map of interfaces to implementations can be provided and this map will be given priority when setting mock implementations.
-Any injectable service the test author requires specific mock behaviour for can be passed in as a parameter in this map.
+You can pass in a parameter in this map for any injectable service that requires specific mock behavior.
 If no implementation is present in the map for a injectable service which a flow depends on, then a basic mock is created.

 This function has been kept separate to `FlowMockHelper` since it gives the test author the option to just mock a flow's dependencies without using `FlowMockHelper` and all the mock objects it brings with it to allow for more lightweight testing if required.